TheZedxD/codexTest/README.md

 powershell -ExecutionPolicy Bypass -File install.ps1
 ```

-The Windows installer performs the same steps as the Linux version.
+The Windows installer performs the same steps as the Linux script and works in
+PowerShell.
+Administrator permissions are not required.

-## Running the Application
+## Running Infinite Tv

 After installation launch the player with: